Indoor Air Quality in Your Home

 Over time, some VOC and chemical pesticides can cause cancer or damage the central nervous system.
 Some chemicals are very toxic and can harm you quickly.
 Some bother only people with allergies.
 Others have not been found to be harmful.

-Warning lables on products tell you about serious known dangers.
+Warning labels on products tell you about serious known dangers.
 Some common symptoms are problems with eyes, nose, throat, vision, memory, and headaches.

 What You Can Do: